rtCamp/OneDesign/readme.txt

 == Requirements ==

-* WordPress 6.8 or higher
-* PHP 8.0 or higher
 * Full Site Editing (FSE) compatible theme across all sites
 * Same theme variables and variations across network
 * All blocks used in patterns must be available on all sites